vladinson009/host-tattoo/README.md

 ## Bonuses

 - Using back4app file storage to store photos
+- Unit tests and component tests using vitest
 - Deployed app at <a href="https://host-tattoo.vercel.app" target="_blank" rel="noopener noreferrer">https://host-tattoo.vercel.app</a>

 Bonuses not described in the assignment but has practical use:

 - Search bar in Gallery for better UX
-- Infinity pagination to load data at small parts
+- Infinity pagination to load data at small parts in Gallery
 - Drag and Drop modal for comments in News Feed
 - Responsive design for mobiles and desktop
 - staleTime and cacheTime to reduce requests